rachel-barrett/variant-ts/README.md

 # variant-ts

-This is helper library for constructing arbitrary variant types (aka sum types / discriminated unions / ADTs) in typescript.
+This is a helper library for constructing arbitrary variant types (aka sum types / discriminated unions / ADTs) in typescript.

 This library is intended to be used alongside [fp-ts](https://gcanti.github.io/fp-ts/), and indeed this code could make sense as part of that library.